CFL Impact CapitalNext Section

 Want to know about CFL Impact Capital's efforts in our community?
 Whether you are a nonprofit considering alternate ways to fund a new project or a donor looking for an interesting way to deploy your charitable capital, check out what we've been up to.
 We'd love for you to join us in this work.

 The Community Foundation extended a $200,000 loan to Community Ventures that provided a portion of the financing for the acquisition and renovation of the former Jay’s Cafeteria at 1812 West Muhammad Ali Boulevard in West Louisville.
 The result is Chef Space, Louisville’s first kitchen incubator.
 This vibrant space supports emerging caterers, bakers and food truck operators by providing high quality commercial kitchen space, mentoring and advising, and connections to potential customers and locations as the food entrepreneurs “graduate” into the Greater Louisville market.
+This loan produced its intended social impact, matured, and was successfully repaid in 2020!

 The Community Foundation extended a $100,000 loan to New Directions Housing Corporation to strengthen the facilities and operations of the St. Benedict Center for Early Childhood Education in Louisville’s California neighborhood.
 This loan is expected to assist the organization as it increases the number of children it is able to serve.

 The Community Foundation extended a $250,000 loan to Rowan Downstream, on behalf of the Portland Investment Initiative, to transform a vacant 60,000 square foot warehouse in Louisville’s Portland neighborhood into a home for the University of Louisville’s Master of Fine Arts and Archaeology programs.
-This investment will loan will help turn a blighted building into a vibrant anchor institution in West Louisville.
+This investment will help turn a blighted building into a vibrant anchor institution in West Louisville.

 The Community Foundation extended a $300,000 loan to Volunteers of America Mid-States, helping to turn multi-year capital campaign pledges into cash that can be used immediately for renovations and start-up costs for a second location of Freedom House.
 Freedom House is a residential, addiction treatment program for parenting and pregnant women.